jgarber623/uswds-rails/README.md

 ## Usage

-uswds-rails makes available to your Rails application the fonts, images, JavaScript files, and stylesheets from the U.S. Web Design Standards.
+uswds-rails makes available to your Rails application the fonts, images, JavaScript files, and stylesheets from the U.S. Web Design System.
 Including the files varies depending on type.

 The most basic integration looks like: